sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_NeuralNetworksTheory.md

 # 0401 - Neural Networks - theory

 While powerful, neural networks are really composed of very simple units that are akin to linear classification or regression methods.
+Don't be afraid by their name and the methaphore with the human brain.
+Neural networks are really simple transformations of the data that flow from the input, trough various layers, ending with an output.
+That's their beauty !
+Complex capabilities emerge from very simple units, when we put them together.
+Like for example the capability to recognise not "just" objects in an image but also abstract concepts as people's emotions or situations and environments.

 We'll first describe them, and we'll later learn how to train a neural network from the data.
 Concerning the practical implementation in Julia, we'll not implement a complete neural network but rather only certain parts, as we will mostly deal with using them and apply to different kind of datasets.